caddison/AeroCompanion/README.md

 **Hover**: Stabilize the drone in one place for a detailed inspection or data capture.

-**Track Object**: Automatically follow a moving object, such as a person or vehicle, based on real-time visual data.
+**Track**: Automatically follow a moving object, such as a person or vehicle, based on real-time visual data.

 **Follow Route**: Pre-program a route using GPS for the drone to follow autonomously.

-**Survey Area**: Perform a comprehensive aerial survey, capturing images or video over a specified area.

-**Search and Locate**: Activate a search mode to find and track specific objects or people, useful for search and rescue operations.

-**Deliver Package**: Navigate to a specific location and release a payload (e.g., for delivery services or supply drops).
+**Deliver Package**: Navigate to a specific location and release a payload.

 **Return to Home**: Command the drone to return to its launch point.